charbel-ch/NashvilleHousing-DataCleaning/README.md

 ## Tools

-- SQL : the queris in this project were written in Microsoft SQL Server Management Studio.
+- SQL : the queries in this project were written in Microsoft SQL Server Management Studio.

 ## Installation